kansalmohit19/pilot-plugin/git-version/USAGE.md

 ## Installation

-Add the plugin to your `plugins` block in module build.gradle.kts or in the root build.gradle.kts:
+Add the plugin to your `plugins` block in your module `build.gradle.kts` (or root build.gradle.kts):

 ```kotlin
 plugins {